StoneCypher/circular_buffer_js/README.md

-cb.push(item);     // inserts `item` at end of `cb`, then returns `item` cb.pop();          // removes and returns first element cb.at(location);   // shows the element at 0-indexed offset `location` cb.find(pred);     // return the index of the first match or undefined cb.every(pred);    // tests if every queue element satisfies the predicate cb.some(pred);     // tests if at least one element satisfies the predicate cb.fill(item);     // maxes `length` and sets every element to `item`
+cb.push(item);     // inserts `item` at end of `cb`, then returns `item` cb.pop();          // removes and returns first element cb.at(location);   // shows the element at 0-indexed offset `location` cb.find(pred);     // return the the first match or undefined cb.every(pred);    // tests if every queue element satisfies the predicate cb.some(pred);     // tests if at least one element satisfies the predicate cb.fill(item);     // maxes `length` and sets every element to `item`